people, terms, and concepts: Calvinism, Elizabethan-Jacobean style, Courtly Baroque style, idealization, realism, attributes

 The key point of this topic is that a Colonial portrait is not an factual document of what the subject looked like, what they owned, and what their character or personality was; it is a carefully-constructed artifice showing how they wanted to be perceived by their community and after their death.
 Any analysis of a Colonial portrait should keep in mind both its artificiality and its purpose as a status symbol.
 Also, because social values and the symbols used to project them change over time, in order to understand the portraits, we need to understand the context in which they were produced.

-colonial values: The colonists who moved to the New World were not the upper classes of Europe, nor (until later) the poor working classes, but the middle classes who sought economic opportunity as well as religious freedom.
-Although the dominant stereotype of the colonists was the joyless, black-clad Puritan enduring deprivation as the result of harsh conditions and religious zealotry, the surviving portraits, furniture, and household items demonstrate a culture that was very much in favor of acquiring and displaying wealth.
-In fact, some of the colonists (such as the Calvinists) believed that hard work and thrift was a moral as well as economic imperative -- so prosperity was actually a sign of morality (and, conversely, that poverty was a sign of moral failing).
-Thus, ironically, the display of wealth, in daily life and in portraiture, was sanctioned both by the mercantile values of the community and by Calvinist religious values.
+Colonial values: The colonists who moved to the New World were not the upper classes of Europe, nor (until later) the poor working classes, but the middle classes who sought economic opportunity as well as religious freedom.
+Although we have a stereotype of the colonists as joyless, black-clad zealots enduring deprivation as the result of harsh conditions and religious asceticism, the surviving portraits, furniture, and household items demonstrate a culture that was very much in favor of acquiring and displaying wealth.
+In fact, some of the colonists (such as the Puritans, who were basically Calvinists) believed that God granted wealth and success to his favored children -- so prosperity was actually a sign of morality (and, conversely, that poverty or misfortune was a sign of moral failing).
+Thus, ironically, the display of wealth, in daily life and in portraiture, was sanctioned both by the mercantile values of the community and by Puritan (Calvinist) religious values.

 Readings: Craven chs.
-3, 5 & 7 and on Paul Staiti, "Character and Class: The Portraits of John Singleton Copley" (PDF)
+3, 5 & 7 and on Paul Staiti, "Character and Class: The Portraits of John Singleton Copley" ()

-1) As thoroughly as possible, describe how Copley's Mary and Elizabeth Royall (see below) lends status to its subjects, drawing on Craven's and Staiti's analysis of other works to determine what each of the aspects of the work (attributes, background, setting, pose, etc.) may be saying about the Royall sisters and their family.
+1) (*Maddie Herlihy*) As thoroughly as possible, describe how J. S. Copley's portrait of (1758) projects the wealth, character, and social class of its subjects, drawing on Craven's and Staiti's analyses of other works to determine what each of the aspects of the work (attributes, background, setting, pose, clothing, etc.) may be saying about the two sisters and their family.

-2) Men and women were painted with different types of attributes, settings, and poses in Colonial portraits.
-(For example, are men or women more likely to be painted standing?
+2) (*Liang-Yi Lee*) Men and women were painted with different types of attributes, settings, and poses in Colonial portraits.
+For example, are men or women more likely to be painted standing?
 To be holding fruit?)
-Describe some of these differences in relation to the works in Craven and Staiti, and discuss what they reveal about the different gender roles of men and women in Colonial society.
+Closely analyze William Williams' paired portraits of and his wife (both 1766) to describe how they 'gender' their sitters and what they reveal about the different gender roles of men and women in Colonial society.

-3) Some of the portraits discussed in Craven and Staiti (and you might find others online) seem to go out of their way to avoid the ostentatious luxury characteristic of the 'mercantile status portraits' we concentrated on.
-Why might the subjects have chosen to be depicted in this way?
-Discuss a couple of works as examples.
+3) (*CJ Dinius*) Some of the portraits discussed in Craven and Staiti seem to deliberately avoid the ostentatious display of luxury that is characteristic of the 'mercantile status portraits' we concentrated on in class.
+How do Craven and Staiti explain these anomalies?
+Analyze J. S. Copley's portraits of (1768) and (1772) as examples.

 Unknown artist (The Freake Limner), Elizabeth Freake and Baby Mary, c.
 1675